chirrag03/Java-Basics/README.md

 2) runtime environment (Config, Security, threading, I/O)- RUNTIME ENVIRONMENT - A runtime environment, primarily implements portions of an execution model.
 This is not to be confused with the runtime lifecycle phase of a program, during which the runtime system is in operation.
 Most languages have some form of runtime system that provides an environment in which programs run.
 This environment may address a number of issues including the layout of application memory, how the program accesses variables, mechanisms for passing parameters between procedures, interfacing with the operating system, and otherwise.
 The compiler makes assumptions depending on the specific runtime system to generate correct code.
 Typically the runtime system will have some responsibility for setting up and managing the stack and heap, and may include features such as garbage collection, threads or other dynamic features built into the language.

 Java is so flexible that there are even more runtimes than java SE provided by oracle that support same java lang.
-1) Java SE - standar edition
+1) Java SE - standard edition
                            - Java EE
                            - Java ME
                            - JavaFX